DrYenyen/PPPwn-Troubleshooting/README.md

 [+] Heap grooming... done or xx%
 simply try restarting the exploit proccess.

-4. For more look at *Windows Desktop side troubleshooting*
+1. For more look at *Windows Desktop side troubleshooting*

 # Stage 1:
 1. Any issues here usually result in a kernel panic=console shutting down.
-2. Console shutdown at "[*] Waiting for IPCP configure ACK..." happens ocasionally on its own but if it persists try changin to a different IPV6 for the exploit settings usually marked by "old" or "Stable".
 3. Console persistently shutting down at "[*] Waiting for IPCP configure ACK..." or "[+] Scanning for corrupted object..." try changing the Npcap version to an older one if on Windows.
 4. If on a Mac try a windows device......
 5. If stuck here no matter what try using the Python implementation of this jailbreak or a different device.
+6. Console shutdown at "[*] Waiting for IPCP configure ACK..." happens occasionally on its own but if it persists try changing to a different IPV6 for the exploit settings usually marked by "old" or "Stable".
+Or for the GUI in this guide type in <code>4141:4141:4141:4141</code> or <code>1111:1111:1111:1111</code> in the custom ipv6 field
+7. If you get Libcap or similar errors it may be a driver issue find the driver for your laptop's or desktop motherboard's Ethernet controller delete the current one and install the one you got.
+8. If you do not get Libcap errors but are still stuck here it may be a driver issue find the driver for your laptop's or desktop motherboard's Ethernet controller delete the current one and install the one you got.

 # Stage 2:
 0. If persistently stuck on the below
 [+] STAGE 2: KASLR defeat